ma-shop/common/utils/files/README.md

-# @ma-shop/is
+# @ma-shop/files

-This package is used to make dealing with conditions easier
+This package is used to make index files easily